asad02/project2/README.md

 * Use of MongoDB for saving records in noSQL db
     * mongoose
     * populate object using mongoose
+* use of multer packages for image upload

 # API's - built in node js
 ## Products